Albertino2020/tic-tac-toe-project/README.md

-# Project Name
+# Object Oriented Programming: An Implementation the  of Tic-tac-toe Game

-> One paragraph statement about the project.
+> This project concerns an implementation of the tic-tac.toe gam in Ruby using the Object Oriented Programming concept.

 ![screenshot](./app_screenshot.png)